HashLips/ai-templates/templates/instruction-template-example-v1.md

 Instructions:

 - Insert a logo element (`<img>` or `<span>`) on the right side of the header.
-- Position it using layout utilities (CSS/Tailwind).
+- Position it using (CSS/Tailwind).
-- Ensure the logo is always present (not conditional).
+- Add 20px padding to the logo

 Rules & Constraints:

 - Preserve the existing structure as much as possible.
+- Ensure the logo is always present (not conditional).

 Output Requirements: